Why do You Wake at 3.00 am Every Night? 17 Best Tips for Relaxed Sleep

 If you find that your mind is swirling with busy thoughts that could keep you awake, jot them all down in a journal before you go to bed.

-Not only will this release them from your mind but it will also aid in you getting your thoughts into perspective and can help you to clarify important tasks that you need to complete the following day.
+Not only will this release them from your mind, but it will also aid in getting your thoughts into perspective and can help you to clarify important tasks that you need to complete the following day.

 11. Have a warm soothing drink an hour or so before bedtime.